zarakfarid/AnomalyDetectionForSampling/README.md

 ```
 ## The Jaeger Prototype

-It can be ran by executing the command.
+It can be ran by executing the command. (specifiy the log4j2 file with the help of -Dlog4j.configurationFile)

 ```
 cd {workspace}AnomalyDetectionForSampling/Jaeger Prototype Agent